seethroughdev/react-wufoo-embed/README.md

 ## Usage

-Should be very straight forward.
-Import the component and add the required attributes, your form should show up fine.
+Import the component and add the required attributes, that's it!

-*You can also get the embed code directly from the 'Share tab' in the Wufoo Admin*

 ```
 var WufooForm = require('react-wufoo-embed');

 <WufooForm userName="*your username*" formHash="*your formId*" />
 ```

+*You can also get the embed code directly from the 'Share tab' in the Wufoo Admin*

 ### Properties